UniversalScientificTechnologies/xDOS_doc/DOSPORTAL/index.md

   - **Start Time**: If time is tracked, the beginning time of the log is required.
   - **Detector**: Identified automatically for logs supporting detector identification.
 Assumes the detector is already registered in the system.
   - **Calibration**: Automatically applies the latest available calibration from the associated detector.

+## Measurement campaigns

+Measurement campaigns allow organizations to share data with each other.
+A campaign brings the shared data together in one place, so that several organizations can work with the same measurements instead of exchanging files.

+Access to a campaign is governed by permissions.
+Depending on what is granted, participants can either only view the shared data, or actively contribute to it.